Hamzakh777/rust-examples/iterators-closures/README.md

 ## Definitions
 - **Closures**: a function-like construct you can store in a variable
-- **Iterators**: a way of processing a series of elements
+- **Iterators**: a way of processing a series of elements Both Closures and Iterators are inspired by functional programming language ideas.

 ## Introduction
 This Module covers: